top of page

 Displaying Limited Stock Alerts

-• "Only 5 left in stock!"
+• “Only 5 left in stock”

-• "Hurry, this item is selling fast!"
+• “Hurry — this product is selling fast”

 Showcasing Testimonials and Reviews